jmccreight/wrf_hydro_tests/README.md

 candidate.
 There are broad groups of "moving parts" to be specified for a candidate:

+1. (Configuration - to be implemented)
 1. Domain group
 1. Compiler
-1. Numer of cores group
 1. Model compile options group
 1. Candidate repository group
+1. Numer of cores group
 1. Reference repository group

 There are currently a total of 22 variables which fall mostly in these